grpc/proposal/A33-Fault-Injection.md

 1. Fixed delay before forwarding the request;
 1. Overridden gRPC status code;
 1. Traffic matcher - headers;
-1. Max active faults;
+1. Maximum active faults;
 1. Per-Stream Response rate limit (kbps, and selected by percentage);
 1. Options to override global runtime settings.
-1. Traffic matcher - cluster name
+1. Traffic matcher - upstream cluster name, downstream node names

 Feature 1-4 should be implemented to make gRPC compatible with OSS control planes, and we should aim to ship them in the initial implementation.
-Feature 5 is postponed until we have a consensence on its behavior (see timeout issue below).
+Feature 5 is postponed until we have a consensus on its behavior (see timeout issue below).
 Feature 6 is ignored since there is no plan to support Runtime settings.
 Feature 7 is postponed until we have a clear ask for it.

 To support all features above, it requires an API as powerful as the interceptors, which can intercept each individual RPC in their early stages and apply fault injection policy.